doctorLightbulb/notes_converter/README.md

 What the template contains is purely for your convenience to help in its design.
 It will not appear in the output file.

+Add two paragraph styles with the following names:

+* **Head** (used for the first paragraph)
+* **Link** (used for hyperlinks)

+Eventually, existing styles in a Word document will be used for increased flexibility.

 > **NOTE**
 >
-> Be sure to close the template Word document *before* executing the application.
+> If you are on a Windows machine, be sure to close the template Word document *before* executing the application.
 It cannot use the template if it is open in another application.